Best Google Maps Scrapers 2026 [No-Code Edition]

 Why it didn't make it:

 3. Nested JSON output.
-Several fields come back as JSON objects you have to parse before you can even filter in a spreadsheet.
+Records come back as nested objects you have to flatten before you can even filter them in a spreadsheet.

 Nested json objects